Leaderboard

 4 points

-My retirement income is less than half what my working income was.
+8. My retirement income is less than half what my working income was.
 I think that is enough.
 Some of our charible giving may have to be adjusted in the future.
 My Medicare Advantage plan is crap compared to the insurance I had when working.
 I don’t have a lot of living expenses.
 A lot of the things we give money to support I decided to leave at the same level that they were when I was making twice as much and see how it goes.
 It’s almost been two years since I retired and we are doing ok.
 Some of my charitable giving will probably shift more to giving my time and less giving my money.
-You can’t give what you don’t have.4 points
+You can’t give what you don’t have.

 4 points